-- To check for rejection, surgeons will regularly test a sample (biopsy) of the heart tissue and also do echocardiography, electrocardiography (ECG, EKG), or blood tests.
+- To check for rejection, surgeons will regularly test a sample (biopsy) of the heart tissue.
+They'll also do echocardiography, electrocardiography (ECG, EKG), or blood tests.

 - Clogging of the arteries (atherosclerosis) that may develop in the donor heart.
-(This is usually a complication and is an important limiting factor that affects long-term survival.)
+(This is usually a complication and can affect long-term survival.)

 Author: Healthwise Staff

 Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 HealthLinkBC Files are easy-to-understand fact sheets on a range of public health and safety topics including disease prevention and immunizations.